This request for proposals is now closed.

 Questions and answers about the request

-The last day on which you can submit a question about the program is 17 May 2019.
-DFAT will not respond to questions received after 5pm AEST on that date.
+This request for proposals has now closed.
+The last day on which questions about the program were accepted was 17 May 2019.
+DFAT is not responding to questions received after 5pm AEST on that date.

 The Australian Government's Health Security Initiative for the Indo-Pacific region, launched on 8 October 2017, contributes to the avoidance and containment of infectious disease threats with the potential to cause social and economic harms on a national, regional or global scale.
 In 2018, as part of the Initiative’s foundational work, scoping missions to countries of Southeast Asia and the Pacific were conducted.
 The missions reported on the state of health security in the region and provided recommendations for investments.
 Between October and December 2018, the Centre convened a series of six domestic consultative workshops.
 Participants in these workshops were invited to discuss key health security issues and suggest directions and priorities to strengthen health security in the region.